awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

   + `DestinationRegion` \- The AWS Region that the encrypted DB snapshot will be copied to\.
 This AWS Region is the same one where the `CopyDBSnapshot` action is called that contains this presigned URL\.

     For example, if you copy an encrypted DB snapshot from the us\-west\-2 Region to the us\-east\-1 Region, then you call the `CopyDBSnapshot` action in the us\-east\-1 Region and provide a presigned URL that contains a call to the `CopyDBSnapshot` action in the us\-west\-2 Region\.
 For this example, the `DestinationRegion` in the presigned URL must be set to the us\-east\-1 Region\.
-  + `KmsKeyId` \- The KMS key identifier for the key to use to encrypt the copy of the DB snapshot in the destination AWS Region\.
+  + `KmsKeyId` \- The AWS KMS key identifier for the key to use to encrypt the copy of the DB snapshot in the destination AWS Region\.
 This is the same identifier for both the `CopyDBSnapshot` action that is called in the destination AWS Region, and the action contained in the presigned URL\.
   + `SourceDBSnapshotIdentifier` \- The DB snapshot identifier for the encrypted snapshot to be copied\.
 This identifier must be in the Amazon Resource Name \(ARN\) format for the source AWS Region\.
 For example, if you are copying an encrypted DB snapshot from the us\-west\-2 Region, then your `SourceDBSnapshotIdentifier` looks like the following example: `arn:aws:rds:us-west-2:123456789012:snapshot:mysql-instance1-snapshot-20161115`\.

   For more information on Signature Version 4 signed requests, see the following: